 A media kit, also called a press kit, is a document that contains details of your business as well as resources oriented for publishers and reporters.
 It offers them easy access to your logo, brand colors, photos and various marketing materials that can be used for their content.
 Different content publishers like bloggers and podcasters can also feature your business from their website and podcasts.
 It also assists the likely investors to seek relevant details about your business and later collaborate and invest in your company.

-Let’s learn how to create media kit that drives sales to your business.
+Let’s learn how to create a media kit that drives sales to your business.

 Constituents Of A Good Media Kit